odinasoftware/MockWebServer/README.md

 dispatchMap.add(dispatch)
 ```
-User can also have multiple dispatch to simulate mubliptle response in a test case.
+User can also have multiple dispatch to simulate multiple response in a test case.

 ```swift
 let dispatch1: Dispatch = Dispatch()